How to give

 Please look at the sections for making gifts from the USA and Canada if you wish to donate from these regions.

-If you are planning to take part in an event and are raising sponsorship for any of the University's campaigns then you can set up your own JustGiving page which allows friends, family and colleagues to sponsor you by donating securely online.
+If you are planning to take part in an event and are raising sponsorship for any of the University's campaigns you can set up your own JustGiving page which allows friends, family and colleagues to sponsor you by donating securely online.

 For more information on how to set up your page please see the instructions provided on the JustGiving website.